s34s0n/multiarch/mips/docs/readme.md

  add $t0,$t1,$t2
  addu $t0,$t1,$t2
 ```
 The above instruction adds the values in registers $t1 and $t2 then stores the result in $t0.
-The first instruction does signed 2's compliment addition while the second instruction does unsigned addition <br/>
+The first instruction does signed 2's compliment addition while the second instruction does unsigned addition. <br/>
 The equivalent statement is `t0 = t1 + t2`<br/>
 To add an immediate value we use the command `addi` instruction
 ```